 - You may need to provide the following information:

-- Visa or Master Card credit card number and expiration date
+- Visa, Master Card or American Express credit card number and expiration date

 - Amount you are paying